Metric compatibility and Levi-Civita Connections on Quantum Groups: Introduction

 The paper is organized as follows.
-In Section~\ref{Sec2} we give the categorical background necessary to construct the sum of connection.
+In Section~\ref{Sec2} we give the categorical background necessary to construct the sum of connections.
 For this we recall the known theory of comodules (respectively covariant modules) and their closed monoidal categories in Section~\ref{Sec2.1} (respectively Section~\ref{Sec2.2}).
 The first original contribution of the paper is in Section~\ref{Sec2.3}, where we introduce a tensor product of internal homomorphisms of the monoidal category $({}_H^H\mathcal{M}_H^H,\otimes)$ of bicovariant bimodules with respect to the tensor product $\otimes$ over the ground field $\Bbbk$.
 The latter is obtained from a lifting of the braiding $\sigma^\mathcal{W}$.
-Section~\ref{Sec3}, on the differential geometry on quantum groups, recalls the construction of the braided exterior algebra in Section~\ref{Sec3.1} and of the bicovariant differential calculus in Section~\ref{Sec3.2}.
+Section~\ref{Sec3}, on the differential geometry on quantum groups, recalls the construction of the braided exterior algebra (Section~\ref{Sec3.1}) and of the bicovariant differential calculus (Section~\ref{Sec3.2}).
 In Section~\ref{Sec4} we study connections, with basic definitions in Section~\ref{Sec4.1}, curvature and torsion in Section~\ref{Sec4.2} and duality of connections in Section~\ref{Sec4.3}.
-One of the main contributions of this paper, the sum of connection (or braided derivation formula for connections) on bicovariant bimodules, is discussed in Section~\ref{Sec4.4}, with an explicit expression of its curvature in Section~\ref{Sec4.5}.
-Finally, in Section~\ref{Sec5} we introduce metrics and metric-compatibility via the sum of connection, culminating in the notion of Levi-Civita connection for arbitrary metrics on quantum groups.
-We further discuss the previously mentioned sufficient conditions for existence and uniqueness of a Levi-Civita connection, together with examples.
+One of the main contributions of this paper, the sum of connections on bicovariant bimodules (or braided derivation formula for connections), is discussed in Section~\ref{Sec4.4}, with an explicit expression of its curvature in Section~\ref{Sec4.5}.
+Finally, in Section~\ref{Sec5} we introduce metrics and metric-compatibility via the sum of connections and their projections to symmetric tensors.
+Adding the torsion condition we obtain the notion of Levi-Civita connection for arbitrary metrics on quantum groups.
+We then prove the mentioned sufficient conditions for existence and uniqueness of Levi-Civita connections.
+In particular on $SL_q(2)$ there is a unique Levi-Civita connection for each metric which is conformally equivalent to central and bicoinvariant ones.
+We further discuss the class of examples arising from braided derivations on cotriangular Hopf algebras.